goamaan/image-repository-api/README.md

 yarn
 ```

-The `ConfigService` uses environment variables found in a `.env` file in the root folder, so make sure to fill in the required variable in `.env.example` and then
+The `ConfigService` uses environment variables found in a `.env` file in the root folder, so make sure to fill in the required variables in `.env.example` and then

 ```bash
 cp .env.example .env